OWASP/www-project-developer-guide/draft/08-open-source-software/01-open-source-software.md

               - Perform Pen testing.

 * Third Party Software and Libraries (hive off to OWASP Dependency Tracker)
-    *  Address supply chain risk with: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / nugets)
+    *  Address supply chain risk with: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / NuGets)
             - Use  signed binaries / packages
             - Reference private feed in your code
             - Use controlled scopes